 - Your family may wait for you in the Surgical Services Waiting Room.

-- Your family will receive instructions to follow your progress through our tracking system.
+- Your family will receive instructions to follow your progress through our tracking and family messaging system.

-- After surgery, you will be taken to the Recovery Room, which is staffed by specially trained nurses.
+- After surgery, you will be cared for in to the Recovery Room

 What To Expect After Surgery

-- Following your stay in the Recovery Room, you will go to the outpatient discharge area.
+- Following your stay in the Recovery Room, you will go to the Phase 2 recovery area.
 Your family will be notified at this time and will be able to rejoin you.
-To protect the privacy of our patients, visitors in the discharge area will be limited to two per patient.
+To protect the privacy of our patients, visitors in the discharge area will be limited.

 - If extended recovery time or medical care is necessary, you may need to stay overnight.